criteo/cuttle/DEVELOPMENT.md

 use `~compile` or `~test` on the root project or focus on a specific project using `~timeseries/test`.

-To run an example application, use `example HelloWorld` where HelloWorld is the example class name.
+To run an example application, use `example HelloTimeSeries` where HelloTimeSeries is the example class name.

 To work on the web application: